gocd/developer.go.cd/source/writing_go_plugins/task/writing_go_task_plugins.md

 #### TaskExecutionContext

-The TaskExecutionContext is provided by Go, when the execute() method of TaskExecutor is called on the agent, when a task needs to be run.
+The TaskExecutionContext is provided by GoCD, when the execute() method of TaskExecutor is called on the agent, when a task needs to be run.

 ![](../../images/TaskExecutionContext.png)